Infinite Determinantal Measures and The Ergodic Decomposition of Infinite Pickrell Measures I. Construction of infinite determinantal measures: Introduction

 {\bf {Acknowledgements.}} Grigori Olshanski posed the problem to me, and I am greatly indebted to him.
 I am deeply grateful to Alexei M. Borodin, Yanqi Qiu, Klaus Schmidt and Maria V. Shcherbina for useful discussions.

 The author is supported by A*MIDEX project (No. ANR-11-IDEX-0001-02), financed by Programme ``Investissements d'Avenir'' of the Government of the French Republic managed by the French National Research Agency (ANR).
-This work has been supported in part by an Alfred P. Sloan Research Fellowship, by the Grant MK-6734.2012.1 of the President of the Russian Federation, by the Programme ``Dynamical systems and mathematical control theory'' of the Presidium of the Russian Academy of Sciences, by the RFBR-CNRS grant 10-01-93115-NTsNIL and by the RFBR grants 11-01-00654, 12-01-31284, 12-01-33020, 13-01-12449 .
+It is also supported by the Grant MD 2859.2014.1 of the President of the Russian Federation, by the Russian Foundation of Basic Research (grant 13-01-12449 ofi-m) and by the Russian Academic Excellence Project '5-100'.

 Part of this work was done at the Institut Henri Poincar{\'e} in Paris, Institut Mittag-Leffler of the Royal Swedish Academy of Sciences in Djursholm, and the Institute of Mathematics ``Guido Castelnuovo'' of the University of Rome ``La Sapienza''.
 I am deeply grateful to these institutions for their warm hospitality.